githubharald/CTCDecoder/README.md

 # CTC Decoding Algorithms with Language Model

-Connectionist Temporal Classification (CTC) decoding algorithms are implemented as python scripts.
+Connectionist Temporal Classification (CTC) decoding algorithms are implemented as Python scripts.
 A minimalistic Language Model (LM) is used.

 ## Algorithms
 - Best Path Decoding: takes best label per time-step, then removes repeated labels and blanks from this path.
 File: `BestPath.py` \[1]
 - Prefix Search Decoding: best-first search through tree of labellings.
 File: `PrefixSearch.py` \[1]
 - Beam Search Decoding: iteratively searches for best labelling, uses a character-level LM.
 File: `BeamSearch.py` \[2]
 - Token Passing: searches for most probable word sequence, words are restricted to the words from a dictionary.
 Can be extended to use a word-level LM.
 File: `TokenPassing.py` \[1]
+- Word Beam Search: TensorFlow implementation see repository [CTCWordBeamSearch](https://github.com/githubharald/CTCWordBeamSearch)

 ## Choosing the right algorithm
 [This paper](./doc/comparison.pdf) compares beam search decoding and token passing.